 It was a place that I would’ve never, ever complained about back then, with a small foyer, a kitchen with more counter space than we have even now, and a bedroom larger than my one-room firetrap of an efficiency in South Oakland.
 Bryan had turned his living room into a meet-and-greet-and-dance space, with red-colored light bulbs and red candles lit.
 The beverage of choice was Bryan’s own margarita concoction, blended just right.
 Blended so well that I was on my third before I realized that there was a ton of alcohol in it.

 That was when I met my future wife for the first time.
 It was the first time we had met, but not the first time I’d ever seen here.
 Six weeks before, on an eighty-plus degree March day just before Spring Break, me, my friend Kenny and a couple of others sat on the corner of Forbes and Bigelow.
-We were across the street from the Cathedral of Learning, outside of the William Pitt Union, rating the young women as they walked by.
+We were across the street from the Cathedral of Learning, outside of the William Pitt Union, rating the young women (and men) as they walked by.
 It was fun of course, and some of the women knew what we were doing, so we did catch hell at times.
 Then this tall woman with a middling skirt walked by, her head held up high, her cheeks as puffy as a bird’s, her hair and makeup done really well.
 Kenny said, “She looks thirteen!,” and we all burst out laughing as she walked by.
 She didn’t notice, oblivious to the humor we were having at her expense.

-So Bryan introduced us.
+Bryan introduced us.
 She was just over six-feet tall, with her hair permed and teased.
 Angelia was wearing a pink-and-white checkered blouse, with the front-fringe tied into a knot.
 She wore a long, flared dark-denim skirt with sheet pantyhose and short heels.
 She was attractive.
 Until I started talking to her.
 Angelia’s voice, with that Pittsburgh accent, reminded me of listening to a duck as it bit another one in a pond in a fight over pieces of floating bread.
 She sounded weird, and she seemed bored.
-Then, when Angelia asked me about school, and I told her that “it’s going well.
-I have a chance to get a 4.o this semester,” I might as well have said that “I’m doing much better than you.”
+Then, when Angelia asked me about school, and I told her that “It’s going well.
+I have a chance to get a 4.0 this semester,” I might as well have said that “I’m doing much better than you.”
 At least according to her.
 Bryan apparently asked Angelia, “What do you think?”
 “He’s arrogant!,” she apparently blurted out in response.
 When Bryan asked me what I thought of Angelia, I said, “She’s weird!”
 Given what I was like back then, me calling someone weird was saying something.

 Needless to say, we didn’t exactly hit it off.
 But I kept bumping into her in the weeks after the night at Bryan’s margarita-ville.
 During my two weeks working for Campos, thanks to Bryan.
 During the summer on Pitt’s campus.
 The following fall, where we inadvertently ended up seeing a movie together and going out to eat afterward.
 It would take nearly six years to get beyond “arrogant” and “weird” to significant others.
 And another four before our marriage.
 I guess this disproves the idea that you have only one chance to make a first impression.